 It’s win or bust for Brazil.
 They come in as rightful favourites and anything less than that will be considered a failure.
 While they have the might of some top European sides and old rivals in Argentina to contend with, there is no reason they should fear anyone in the draw.

-Group G sees Tite’s men drawn against some stiff competition in the form of Serbia and Switzerland who can cause any of the big nations trouble, while their final group game against African giants Cameroon looks a little easier on paper.
+Group G saw Tite’s men drawn against some stiff competition in the form of Serbia and Switzerland who can cause any of the big nations trouble as well as African giants Cameroon but they won their first two games to wrap up qualification for the last 16 with a game to spare.

 A potential path to lifting the trophy could see them face off with the likes of Spain, Argentina or France.
 It won’t be easy but they’ll fancy the job against everyone they come up against.